Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Start process in Zapier

-All settings are complete; now every time the form is submitted, this Zap will automatically start the document generation process from the PowerPoint template.
+The Zap is complete!
+Now, every time the form is submitted, it will automatically trigger the document generation process using the PowerPoint template.